EzzTheAnalyst/f1_2026_predictions/README.md

 - Feature engineering techniques to improve predictions PS.: Over the season, I'll be adding additional features to improve our model as well

-## Do the predictions work well?
-Let's see
+##🔮 Do the Predictions Actually Work?
 | Race       | Podium Predicted          | Actual              | Result                          |
 |------------|---------------------------|---------------------|---------------------------------|
 | R1 Australia | 1.LEC/2.HAM/3.RUS       | 1.RUS/2.ANT/3.LEC  | 2 drivers had podium in different positions |